 Ollie Webb Reserve, 37A Glebe St, Parramatta

-This fantastic park only opened in February this year, so it’s brand new and shiny!
+This fantastic park only opened in February 2019, so it’s quite new and shiny!
 It’s an all-abilities playground and was built in consultation with the Touched By Olivia Foundation.
 It’s a $1.8million park so as you’d expect it has STACKS of great equipment for different ages – slides, sand, water pumps, swings, trampolines, tunnels, rope nets and on and on.
 There are good amenities and shade sails over parts of the playground, with more to come.
 And…. it also has water play!

 Fairfield Adventure Park, Vine Street, Fairfield

 We sometimes find that tweens and teens are forgotten as far as parks go but Fairfield Adventure Park is specifically for them!
 There are major slides and a sky bridge, as well as challenging rope climbs, a 33m long double flying fox and a boot-camp style obstacle course.
 It’s only a few years old, covers a large area and offers all required amenities such as shelters, bbqs and loos.
 If you visit with little ones, keep an eye on them as it’s a large area and does get busy.
 It’s also opposite the leisure centre which has water play – another plus!
 It’s about 35 – 40 minutes from Castle Towers.